The Top Canadian Preferred Share ETFs to Buy in March 2025

 The second difference would be voting rights.
 As a preferred shareholder, you give up all voting rights you would receive holding common shares of the company.

 The third notable difference would be that fixed-income investors are usually guaranteed a fixed dividend, while common shareholders are not.
+Essentially, the preferred shares are higher on the totem pole in terms of income payouts than common shareholders.
+You’ll get paid first.

-The fourth and final difference we’ll go over is that preferred share prices are like bonds and other fixed-income securities in that their prices depend heavily on interest rates.
+The fourth and final difference I’ll go over is that preferred share prices are like bonds and other fixed-income securities in that their prices depend heavily on interest rates.
 Common stock prices, however, are strictly based on the supply and demand of the market.

 The one shared characteristic between preferred and common shares over something like a bond is that they typically do not have a maturity date.